iamcxy/JavaScript30/01 - JavaScript Drum Kit/readme.md

 Use `console.log` to debug and learn anything.

-We will use `transitionend` event to remove playing after transition, `removeTransition` is created remove the class.
+We will use `transitionend` event to remove playing after transition, `removeTransition` is created to remove the class.
+Multiple transition end event will happen, we only catch transform event which has the longest time.

 `this` is always on the element scope that called against the function, in this case `this` equals to the key that added event listener.